kaitoqueiroz/angularjs-admin/README.md

 `npm run build`

-`/dist` folder is ready to publish
+then `/dist` folder is ready to be published